scitran/client/Search.md

 By default, you search only the projects you have access to.
 To search the entire database use argument

      projects = st.search('project','allData',true);

+N.B.
+Even if 'all_data' is true, you cannot query or download objects unless you have permission

 #### 'summary'